mrdaemon/exosphere/docs/source/glossary.rst

     This usually only needs to be done once per host, but can be repeated if any details change, such as a new OS version or package manager change.

-Catalog
+Repositories
-    The Catalog is the generic term for the authoritative list of packages on the host platform.
+    The Repositories are the generic term for the authoritative list of packages on the host platform.
 This generally consists of repositories.
-For instance, on Debian and Ubuntu systems, the catalog refers to the repositories configured in the `/etc/apt/sources.list` and friends.
+For instance, on Debian and Ubuntu systems, the repositories refer to the remote systems configured in `/etc/apt/sources.list` and friends.
 On RedHat-likes, it refers to the repositories configured in `/etc/yum.repos.d/` and so on.

-    Refreshing the catalog is the process of updating the local cache from these repositories, so that the next update check will have the latest information.
+    Synchronizing the repositories is the process of updating the local host cache from these remote servers, so that the next update check will have the latest information.